unioslo/zabbix-auto-config/README.md

 For automatic linking in templates you could create the templates:

-* Template-barry
+- Template-barry
-* Template-pizza
+- Template-pizza

 ### Database

 The application requires a PostgreSQL database to store the state of the collected hosts.
-The database and tables are created automatically on the first run of the application provided that the database connection is configured correctly in `config.toml`:
+The database and tables are created automatically on the first run of the application provided that the database connection is configured in `config.toml`:

 ```toml
 [zac.db]